svennam92/istio101/workshop/exercise-5/README.md

     ibmcloud ks nlb-dnss --cluster $MYCLUSTER
     ```
    If you haven't used this feature before, you will get an empty list.

-2. Obtain the Istio ingress gateway's external IP.
-Get the EXTERNAL-IP of the istio-ingressgateway service via output below:
+2. Create the NLB host with the Istio ingress gateway's public IP address:

     ```shell
-    kubectl get service istio-ingressgateway -n istio-system
-    ```

-3. Create the NLB host with the Istio ingress gateway's public IP address:

-    ```shell
     ibmcloud ks nlb-dns-create --cluster $MYCLUSTER --ip $INGRESS_IP
     ```

-4. List the NLB host names for your cluster:
+3. List the NLB host names for your cluster:

     ```shell
     ibmcloud ks nlb-dnss --cluster $MYCLUSTER